Bigsby/bigsby.github.io/README.md

-# Bigsby.github.io
+# Bigsby Here!
-My GitHub.io page where tell a bit about myself.
-You see it [here](http://bigsby.github.io/).
+My GitHub.io page where I tell a bit about myself.
+You can see it [here](http://bigsbyspot.org/).